JyotiTidke26/MNIST-Image-Classification-with-CNN/README.md

 ---

 ### 🏆 7.
 Results
-The model achieved an **accuracy of around 98%** on the validation set after 15 epochs of training.
+The model achieved an **accuracy of 99.23%** on the validation set after 10 epochs of training.
 This is a strong result, demonstrating that the custom CNN model is capable of recognizing handwritten digits effectively.

 ---